tgadeliya/cityscapes_segmenation/README.md

 ## Simplest baseline
  ("images/histogram.png")
  pictures of classes
- Because I am using accuracy metric, it is easy to present the simplest baseline based on constant output.
+ I am using accuracy metric, so it is easy to present the simplest baseline based on constant output.
 As we can see on   histogram above, class 4 the most frequent, so
    Baseline = 31%

 ## Training strategy